ELee-Wuollet13/TicketMasters/README.md

 If using on a local machine, open (./Portfolio/index.html) OR
 If using on an FTP, direct users to (./Portfolio/index.html)

+Navigate between project files with the drop-down menu on the upper navbar.
+Each project is labeled according to their week.

 # Documentation
 For additional documentation regarding functions, see /doc subdirectory.